SEN

 Special Educational Needs

-As a Church of England School we can offer each and every child the holistic and emotional care they deserve in order to achieve their full potential.
+As a Church of England School, we can offer each and every child the holistic and emotional care they deserve in order to achieve their full potential.
 We believe that our core Christian values help us to provide children with the right environment to feel a sense of belonging ad achievement.
-At Lew Trenchard Primary School all teachers are teachers of Special Educational Needs.
+At Lew Trenchard C of E Primary School, all teachers are teachers of Special Educational Needs.
 All staff at the school are supported, trained and gather the experienced they need to meet the needs of all the children in our care.
 Children’s abilities vary over a wide range, and many children have times, temporary or long term, when they may need extra support.
 Please contact your child’s teacher as the first point of contact if you have any concerns about your child.

 Examples may include